Myakis/Myakis/README.md

 ### Hi there 👋

+👋 Hi, I'm a front-end developer.
+I am currently looking for a job.
+🔭 My stack is React /  Redux.
+Also lately I have been actively practicing and using TypeScript in projects.

 <!--
 **Myakis/Myakis** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.